3-kko/CS583-2DGame/README.md

 New changes include:

  * Now a single-level game with the goal being to defeat the boss
- * Boss has a "second phase" in which he gets faster and other enemies start to spawn (begins at 75% health)
+ * Boss has a "second phase" in which other enemies start to spawn (begins at 75% health)
  * Game ends when either player dies or boss is killed.

 Challenges: